 LEARN ABOUT POLLINATORS AND HOW TO HELP THEM

 Like all living things, bees need healthy food and a place to live and rear their young.
 Did you know that the honeybee is not native to the U.S.?
-Read this fascinating history of how Europeans brought honeybees with them to America, as they did with other livestock.
 Today, honeybees have become a crucial component of American agriculture, since we rely on them to pollinate many of our crops.
 But honeybees are in trouble with staggering losses reported year after year.
 But did you know that many native bees are also in decline?
 Native bees and other native pollinators, including beetles, flies, butterflies, and moths are essential for the pollination of native plants and the overall health of the ecosystem.
 Many native pollinators are also important for helping to pollinate crops.

 How many native bees live in Colorado and what can we do to help them thrive?

 There are over 950 species of bees in Colorado.
 They are all different sizes, shapes and colors.
 Applewood Seed has a great color guide of native bees.
 Take a close look around your yard, in parks and natural lands to discover some of the amazing insects that provide food for us, birds, mammals and other animals and that create much of the natural beauty that surrounds us.

 Every one of us can take steps to help pollinators.
 See how:

 Provide a banquet of healthy food for pollinators.
 Bees need food from spring to fall, so plant as many flowers as you can of different colors, shapes and types to create a smorgasbord of nectar and pollen.
 Like people, bees need a variety of foods.
 A healthy diet helps bees to withstand all the other threats that are undermining their health, like disease, lack of habitat and pesticides.